 TEACHERS FOR TOMORROW I (6550Y), Grades 11 & 12, Full Credit Year Course, E.C.
 Glass and Heritage High School, Prerequisite: Have & maintain a minimum 2.7 grade point average.
-Submit three satisfactory teacher recommendations, a brief essay & application to Lynchburg
+Students must submit three satisfactory teacher recommendations, a brief essay & application to University of Lynchburg.

-College (a special application form will be used) Virginia's Teachers for Tomorrow Program is offered to high school juniors and seniors interested in pursuing a career in teaching and education.
+Virginia's Teachers for Tomorrow Program is offered to high school juniors and seniors interested in pursuing a career in teaching and education.
 Students will experience the profession as they are guided through the history of education and the functions of schools and school divisions.
 Additionally, the students will experience the classroom as they become acquainted on a personal and professional level with teachers and teaching; including a brief internship in a classroom setting.
-This course may be taken as a dual-enrollment course earning 4 college credits from Lynchburg College under the LCS course numbers 6558AC and 6558BC.
+This course may be taken as a dual-enrollment course earning 4 college credits from the University of Lynchburg under the LCS course numbers 6558AC and 6558BC.
 The LC course numbers are EDUC 101 (3 credits) and EDUC 202 (1 credit).